mcarvin8/ava-sf-devops/README.md

 # Salesforce Org Model for GitLab CI/CD using the Salesforce CLI (`sf`)
 This repository demonstrates how to use GitLab actions, the Salesforce CLI, and custom scripts to validate, deploy, or destroy metadata in a Salesforce org following the org development model, without using packages/scratch orgs.

+Two models are provided
-Each Salesforce org has its own long-running Git branch.
+- The default model = Org Branching Model (aka each org has its own long-running branch)
+- Alternative model = 1 long running branch similar to Git Flow model

-This model uses the following 2 Salesforce CLI plugins:
+Both models use these 2 Salesforce CLI plugins:
 1. [SFDX Git Delta](https://github.com/scolladon/sfdx-git-delta)
 2. [Apex Tests List](https://github.com/renatoliveira/apex-test-list)

-## CI/CD Jobs
+## Default CI/CD Model - Org Branches

-The pipeline is divided into the following stages:
+The default model in `.gitlab-ci.yml` is the org branching model, where each Salesforce org has its own long-running Git branch.

 - The `validate` stage contains jobs for each org.
 When a merge request is opened against one of the org branches, it will validate the changes in the org.
 - The `destroy` stage contains jobs for each org that will delete the metadata from the org if the files were deleted from the org branch.
 This job is allowed to fail and will fail if there are no metadata types detected in the destructive package.